wariocore/ADHD-Study-Widget/README.md

 # WHY?
 To make a long story short...
 I have ADHD and focusing apps for non-ADHDers never work for me.
 I wanted to make a fun and original solution.<br>
 [An old study](https://www.sciencedirect.com/science/article/abs/pii/S1388245707002064?via%3Dihub) found that when testing memory recall in ADHD and non-ADHD students, playing a new, unheard sound improved the recall of the ADHDers.<br>
-I wanted to take the idea that and using distractions to my advantage and use it as a focusing tool.<br>
+I wanted to take the idea of using distractions to my advantage and use it as a focusing tool.<br>
 And hey, it seems to work!

 # TODO